Baileys42/Python-ising_ImageJ_spotfinding_code/README.md

 # traj_macro.py

 Python port of a Fiji/ImageJ single-molecule FRET analysis pipeline.
 Processes batches of client (488 nm) and chaperone (647 nm) TIRF microscopy image pairs through background correction, spot finding, trajectory extraction, and colocalisation analysis.
+No transformation of channels for this dataset.

 ---